JNMR: Joint Non-linear Motion Regression for Video Frame Interpolation: Experiments

 \subsubsection{Training Datasets}

-We train our model using the Vimeo-90K Septuplet~\cite{xue2019video} dataset, which includes 64,612 and 7,824 seven-frame sequences with a resolution of $256\times448$.
-The 4th frame of each septuplet is the interpolation target and its adjacent four consecutive frames are used as the input frames in Fig.\ref{fig3}. \textbf{We also apply random horizontal, vertical flipping and temporal order reversal to further enhance the training dataset.}
+We train our model using the Vimeo-90K Septuplet~\cite{xue2019video} dataset, which includes 64,612 and 7,824 seven-frame sequences with a resolution of $256\times448$. {To further improve the performance for large motions, we use the BVI-DVC~\cite{ma2021bvi} dataset, which includes 17,600 quintuplets with a resolution of $256\times256$, to fine-tune for better evaluation.} The middle frame of each septuplet and quintuplet is the interpolation target, and its adjacent four consecutive frames are used as the input frames in Fig.\ref{fig3}. {We also apply random horizontal, vertical flipping, and temporal order reversal to further enhance the training dataset.}